App Logo

 Bearer Plugin

-The Bearer Plugin provides Bearer token authentication by validating JWT access tokens from Authorization headers.
+Bearer token authentication by validating JWT access tokens from Authorization headers.
+This plugin handles JWT validation via the JWT service and provides both required and optional authentication modes.

 Features

-• Authorization Header Validation: Extracts and validates Authorization: Bearer <token> headers
+• Authorization Header Validation — Extracts and validates Authorization: Bearer <token> headers or a custom header.

 Standalone Mode